 Days of the Week in Greek Pronunciation

 If you’re learning Greek, you’ll need to know how to pronounce the days of the week.
-There are some slight differences between the way the days are pronounced in Greece and other countries that use the Latin alphabet.
+There are slight differences between how the days are pronounced in Greece and other countries that use the Latin alphabet.
 Here’s a guide to help you get started.

-The first thing you need to know is that most Greek words are stressed on the last syllable.
-That means that if a word has more than one syllable, the last syllable will be pronounced a bit louder than the others.
+First, you need to know that most Greek words are stressed on the last syllable.
+If a word has more than one syllable, the last syllable will be pronounced slightly louder than the others.
 For example, the word for “Wednesday” is Τρίτη (TREE-tee).
-The stress is on the last syllable, so it’s pronounced with a bit of an emphasis on the “tee” sound.
+The stress is on the last syllable, so it’s pronounced with an emphasis on the “tee” sound.

-Another thing to keep in mind is that some letters are pronounced differently in Greek than they are in English.
+Another thing to remember is that some letters are pronounced differently in Greek than in English.

 Spell All Seven Days of the Week in Greek

 The Greek language has a rich history that spans more than 3,000 years.
-It is one of the oldest Indo-European languages and is still spoken by millions of people around the world.
+It is one of the oldest Indo-European languages and is still spoken by millions worldwide.

-The Greek alphabet has 24 letters and is used to write both the modern Greek language and the ancient Greek language.
+The Greek alphabet has 24 letters and is used to write both modern and ancient Greek languages.

 The days of the week in Greek are spelled as follows: Monday – Κυριακή, Tuesday – Δευτέρα, Wednesday – Τρίτη, Thursday – Τετάρτη, Friday – Πέμπτη, Saturday – Σάββατο, Sunday – Κυριακή.